Hanabi-Live/hanabi-live/docs/FEATURES.md

 * Each game has the option to play with one extra card dealt to each player at the start of the game.
 * This can make the game easier with a low amount of players, but make the game harder with a high amount of players.

-#### One Less Card
+#### One Fewer Card

-* Each game has the option to play with one less card dealt to each player at the start of the game.
+* Each game has the option to play with one fewer card dealt to each player at the start of the game.
 * This can make the game easier with a high amount of players, but make the game harder with a low amount of players.

 #### All or Nothing